ERITREA – The Trip

 Federation with Ethiopia.
 In 1952, the United Nations resolved to federate the former colony under Ethiopian rule.
 During the Federation, Asmara was no longer the capital city.
 The capital was now Addis Ababa, over 1,000 km to the south.
 The national language of the city was therefore replaced from the Tigrinya language to the Ethiopian Amharic language.
 In 1961, Emperor Haile Selassie I ended the “federal” arrangement and declared the territory to be the 14th province of the Ethiopian Empire.
 Ethiopia’s biggest ally was the United States.
 The city was home to the US Army’s Kagnew Station installation from 1943 until 1977.
 The Eritrean War of Independence began in 1961 and ended in 1991, resulting in the independence of Eritrea.
 Asmara was left relatively undamaged throughout the war, as were the majority of highland regions.
 After independence, Asmara again became the capital of Eritrea.

 Climate.
 Asmara has a semi-arid climate.
-It is dry for 185 days a year with an average humidity of 51% and an UV-index of 6.
+It is dry for 185 days a year with an average humidity of 51% and a UV index of 6.

 Asmara is known to be an exceptionally modern city, not only because of its architecture, but it had more traffic lights than Rome did when the city was being built.
 The city incorporates many features of a planned city.

-Asmara has wide streets, restaurants, piazzas (town squares), bars and cafes while many of the boulevards are lined with palms trees.
-The Italian inspired food and culture is very present and was introduced during Italian Eritrea.
-Countless restaurants and cafes serve high quality espresso, cappuccinos and lattes, as well as gelato parlours and restaurants with Italian Eritrean cuisine.
-Common dishes served from the Italian Eritrean cuisine are ‘Pasta al Sugo e Berbere’, which means “pasta with tomato sauce and berbere” (spice), “lasagna” and “cotoletta alla milanese” (milano cutlet).
+Asmara has wide streets, restaurants, piazzas (town squares), bars and cafes while many boulevards are lined with palm trees.
+The Italian-inspired food and culture is very present and was introduced during Italian Eritrea.
+Countless restaurants and cafes serve high-quality espresso, cappuccinos and lattes, gelato parlours and restaurants with Italian Eritrean cuisine.
+Common dishes served in the Italian Eritrean cuisine are ‘Pasta al Sugo e Berbere’, which means “pasta with tomato sauce and berbere” (spice), “lasagna” and “cotoletta alla milanese” (Milano cutlet).

 Airports Asmara (ASM)